Octonionic Dirac operators in bounded lattices: convergence and Plemlj projections: Sokhotski-Plemelj formula

 \subsection{Convergence of Scaling Limits}

 In this subsection, we shall provide our main result about the convergence of scaling limits.
-To this end we need two auxiliary lemmas below. \begin{lemma} Let $B$ is a bounded open set in $\R^8$ and assume $\f \in C^3(\R^8)$ is regular on $B$.
-Then we have \end{lemma} \begin{proof} Since $\bm D \f=0,$ we have
+To this end we need two auxiliary lemmas below. \begin{lemma} Let $B$ be a bounded open set in $\R^8$ and assume that $\f \in C^3(\R^8,\OO)$ is regular on $B$.
+Then we have \end{lemma} \begin{proof} Since \(\bm D\f=0\) on \(B\), we have

-To deal with the last fractions, we need the following observation.
-For any $g \in C^3(\R^8,\R)$, we have